hollorol/AgroMo/README.md

 <img src="img/plotly_graph01.png" style="width: 100%">

 - [x] Zoom in the graph by selecting an area on the graph while holding down the left mouse button.
+Zoom out with a double click
 - [x] Move the x/y axes by dragging them in the middle (cursor changes) and move the pointer horizontally/vertically.
 - [x] Expand/Contract the x/y axes by dragging the end of the axis (cursor changes) and move the pointer horizontally/vertically.
 - [x] Hide/Expose a curve on the plot by clicking the corresponding label in the legend.